Miserlou/Zappa/README.md

 #### Using a Local Repo

-To use the git HEAD, you *can't* use `pip install -e `.
+To use the git HEAD, you *probably can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.

 ## Support / Development / Training / Consulting